 After careful consideration, the Gower Show Directors have reviewed the latest advice from the Welsh Government & Public Health Wales and The Gower Agricultural Society has decided not to hold The Gower Show on Sunday 2nd August 2020 this year to preserve public safety.
 Whilst this is disappointing for everyone we are sure you will…

-There was a fantastic range of new displays and attractions at the 2018 show – fun and entertaining for all the family, with so much to see and do.
-The show was held in the beautiful grounds of Penrice Castle Park, Reynoldston, by kind permission of the Methuen-Campbell family.
+There will be another fantastic range of displays and attractions at the 2020 show – fun and entertaining for all the family, with so much to see and do.
+The show is held every year in the beautiful grounds of Penrice Castle Park, Reynoldston, by kind permission of the Methuen-Campbell family.

 Horses are always very popular at the Show and attract a very high standard of competition throughout all the horse showing sections.
-The horse schedule has over 90 classes and there were fine examples of almost every type of breed, large and small, that you could think of.
-The competition in the horse rings commenced at 9.00am.
+The horse schedule has over 90 classes and there are always fine examples of almost every type of breed, large and small, that you could think of.
+The competition in the horse rings start at 9 am.

-In the white marquees dotted around the castle field you will find the other sections of the show such as Horticulture with artistic flower arranging, the Cookery & WI tent where the results of home baking were compared.
-The title of the children’s classes were connected with things related to the seaside and the children really did enjoy creating their selfie photos, decorated pebbles and wonderful seaside creatures made from re-cycled materials.
+In the white marquees dotted around the castle field you will find the other sections of the show such as Horticulture with artistic flower arranging, the Open Cookery tent where the results of home baking are compared.
+The arts and crafts section always attracts a high number of quality entries and the children’s section is always one to look out for!

-In the Honey & Bee tent there was a wonderful exhibition and you could even get fully suited up and get a really close look at a bee hive.
+In the Honey & Bee tent there will yet again be a wonderful exhibition and you can even get fully suited up and get a really close look at a bee hive.